omarathon/json-listener/README.md

  - **firebasepostjson** - This directory stores the required files for [FirebasePostJson](https://github.com/omarathon/firebase-post-json).

-## Recommendation
+## Remark

-One is recommended only to use this tool within prototype systems - *it may not be safe for production*.
+One is recommended only to use this code within prototype systems - *it may not be safe for production*.